anirbanmandal007/linkedin-chrome-ext/README.md

 Now click on the `LOAD UNPACKED` and browse to `[PROJECT_HOME]\build` ,This will install the React app as a Chrome extension.

-When you go to any website and click on extension icon, injected page will toggle.
+Now, visit any Linkedin profile and click the recently added chrome extension icon.
+It will fetch some public data from linkedin and show in the right panel.

 ## License